Tencent to take China's Sogou private in $3.5 billion deal

-The move comes a day after Chinese social network Weibo’s owner Sina Corp said it would be taken private in a $2.6 billion deal.
-Rival e-commerce firms Alibaba and JD.com have also sought to return to equity markets closer home by making secondary listings in Hong Kong.

-The offer price represents a premium of 56.5% to Sogou’s close on July 24, the last trading day before Tencent offered to take it private.
+The offer price represents a premium of 56.5% to Sogou’s close on July 24, the last trading day before the Chinese tech giant sent a preliminary offer to take it private.

-Controlling stakeholder Sohu.com Inc said it would receive about $1.18 billion in cash from Tencent as part of the deal, sending its shares up about 14% in premarket trading.

-Tencent currently owns a 39.2% stake in Sogou, according to a letter it sent to Sogou shareholders in July.
+The move comes a day after Chinese social media platform Weibo’s owner Sina Corp said it would be taken private in a $2.6 billion deal.

+Many Chinese companies are exiting U.S. stock exchanges by considering go-private deals or returning to equity markets closer to home on rising tensions between the world’s two largest economies.

 Reporting by Ayanti Bera in Bengaluru; Editing by Ramakrishnan M.